LostLightProjects/jellyfin-skill/README.md

 * I can't seem to get it to play a specific song
 * For some reason music stopped playing entirely.
 Not sure if its my server or the skill.
 Looking into this as soon as possible.

-## Other Issues
-*Jellyfin isn't working at all for me at the moment.
-I will be temporarily switching back to EMBY until this issue is fixed.

 ## Fixed Issues
 * Playlists now play
 * Settings in home.mycroft.ai fixed (wasn't showing up)